ErickTejaxun/AWS-Template-Infraestructure/README.md

 # Computer
   - Server web ec2 in a availity zone 1
   - Server web ec2 in a availity zone 2

+# LoadBalancer Aplication
+  - Listener to our Load Balancer aplication
+  - Application Load Balancer Endpoint
+  - Target Group to our load balancer